 Ultimately, safe driving is in your hands.
 With a few simple precautions (and a willingness to admit when you’re too tired to drive), you can stay safe and avoid the danger of drowsy driving.

-Want the best defensive driving courses in Dayton, OH?
+Want the best defensive driving courses in Naperville, IL?
 We're looking too!
-Let us know who is the best in Dayton.
+Let us know who is the best in Naperville.

-Want the best defensive driving courses in Ann Arbor, MI?
+Want the best defensive driving courses in Joliet, IL?
 We're looking too!
-Let us know who is the best in Ann Arbor.
+Let us know who is the best in Joliet.